A5TUT0/Crypter/README.md

 # 🔐 Crypter

-Crypter is a secure, offline password manager built with **React Native**.
+Crypter is an offline password manager built with **React Native**.
-It stores user credentials locally using strong encryption and biometric authentication, ensuring full privacy without relying on external servers.
+It stores user credentials locally in plain text and can use biometric authentication; all data stays on your device and is not uploaded to external servers.

 ## ✨ Features